Odyseus/CinnamonTools/__app__/docs_sources/includes/00-requirements.rst

     :context: warning
     :title: Development tasks requirements

-    All delelopment tasks require the Cinnamon Tools' repository to be *deep cloned* (``git clone --recursive git_repository_url``) to checkout all the needed sub-modules.
+    Almost all development tasks require the Cinnamon Tools' repository to be *deep cloned* (``git clone --recursive git_repository_url``) to checkout all the needed sub-modules.

 .. contextual-admonition::
     :context: warning